ghubpn/ltk/README.md

-# syslog_visualizer

-# an experiment in syslog visualization
+different ways of visualizing syslog